ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 This is indicates whether range scanning is possible using the index.

-- T: Range scanning is possible
+- T: Range scanning is possible.
 - F: Range scanning is not possible.

 ##### IS_DIRECTKEY